MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration.md

 ---
-title: "Preparing for Dynamics 365 for Sales for Integration" ms.date: 04/01/2021 ms.topic: conceptual
+title: Preparing for Dynamics 365 for Sales for Integration
+description: Learn how to set up and configure Dynamics 365 Sales for integrating with Business Central. ms.date: 04/01/2021 ms.topic: conceptual
 author: jswymer
+ms.reviewer: solsen
 ---

 # Preparing Dynamics 365 Sales for Integration

 This article describes how to set up and configure [!INCLUDE[crm_md](../developer/includes/crm_md.md)] for integrating with [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 Complete the following tasks: